Flies to Honey

 Get Out of Town

 Nearby villages offer a chance to meet ethnic minorities such as Khmu, Hmong, Thai Le and others.
-Plenty of tourist services travel to touristy villages, but book a package with local photographer Paul Wager to get off the map and explore real villages.
+Plenty of tourist services travel to touristy villages, but find a local driver to take you away from the crowds for a day and you won't regret it.
+It's even worth heading out of town for a night and staying in Nong Khiaw, a little to the north but less busy compared to Luang Prabang.

 The Short Version